MrBigTree/study-note-cp-level2/linux.md

 - A process is often referred to as a task

 ### preemption

-In Linux, preemption refers to the ability of the kernel to interrupt a running process in order to execute another process that has a higher priority.
+- The scheduler can take away a process from a resource before the process has completed its task, this action is called preemption; the resource is the CPU.

-### interprocess communication models.
-Message passing and shared memory.
-Which ones can be used
+### interprocess communication
+- both message passing and shared memory can be used by processes on the same computer.
-by processes on:
-• the same computer
-• different computers

 ### PPID, PID of init and its child processes. init has PID as 1